 Look for one with a concrete floor.
 It will need to have every small hole sealed and the door should be tight fitting, too, which will prevent rats and mice from squeezing through.

-Inside the shed, you can sore your chicken feed on wooden pallets with gaps between the walls of the shed and the chicken feed bags for extra ventilation.
+Inside the shed, you can store your chicken feed on wooden pallets with gaps between the walls of the shed and the chicken feed bags for extra ventilation.

 Check the Dates on Your Bags